Belgian waste company mulls destroying Syrian chemical weapons

-Syria has declared 1,300 tons of chemical weapons to the OPCW, which won the Nobel Peace Prize last year and is arranging for them to be destroyed abroad.
+Syria has declared 1,300 tonnes of chemical weapons to the OPCW, which won the Nobel Peace Prize last year and is arranging for them to be destroyed abroad.

 “There is a tender and we are one of the companies that is looking at what is required,” a spokesman for Mechelen-based Indaver said.